State of Georgia Drug Penalties for Possession, Trafficking, & More

 Schedule II Drugs

 Like Schedule I drugs, these drugs also have a high potential for drug abuse but have an accepted medical use with significant restrictions.
 Schedule II includes drugs such as morphine and opium.
-The abuse of these Schedule II drugs has the potential for serious physical dependence.
+The abuse of a Schedule II narcotic has the potential for serious physical dependence.

 Schedule III Drugs